Current situation: SARS-CoV-2

-Circulation of SARS-CoV-2 in the Netherlands increases slightly
+Number of people with SARS-CoV-2 in the Netherlands stabilizes

 Long-term symptoms

 How long it takes for someone to recover from COVID-19 can differ from one person to another.
 Some people have long-term symptoms that persist after a SARS-CoV-2 infection.
 This is called post-COVID or Long COVID.
-Since 28 June 2024, a new research portal has been launched for people with post-COVID.
+On 28 June 2024, a new research portal was launched for people with post-COVID.

 *The daily number of unique survey participants reporting a positive COVID-19 test, summed up for the entire calendar week (Monday through Sunday).
 The positive test result could come from a self-test, PCR test or rapid antigen test.
 The percentage of participants who get a COVID-19 test when they have symptoms may fluctuate over time.
 These results are not from the nose and throat swabs sent in through the self-test study that started in September 2022.